-The ECT will observe and/or have a discussion with an expert colleague focused on their chosen area of development each half term.
+The ECT will observe or have a discussion with an expert colleague focused on their chosen area of development.
 It is the role of the ECT and mentor to select an appropriate expert colleague and to arrange the demonstration.

 ATTEND DEMONSTRATIONS